Baedrick/Learn-Graphics/Articles/Persistent Pixel Buffer Objects.md

 > [!WARNING]
 > You must keep each section’s sync object separate!

-Here is a pseudo-code adapting the above algorithm for writing color data to the PBO and copying its data to a texture it as a texture to be used in drawing a textured quad.
+Here is a pseudo-code adapting the above algorithm for writing color data to the PBO and copying its data to a texture to be used in drawing a textured quad.

 ```
 data = create_buffer_and_map_range()